The Lost Highway

 Investment Thesis

 The Lost Highway is Nashville's only outlaw country bar, open 7 nights a week at 209 Printers Alley.
-Inside it, The Last Ballad runs Thursday through Sunday - a 2.5-hour immersive ghost show where 40 guests enter what they think is a bar, then discover they're inside a haunted story about Hank Williams' unfinished song.
+Inside it, The Last Ballad runs Wednesday through Sunday - a 2.5-hour immersive ghost show where 40 guests enter what they think is a bar, then discover they're inside a haunted story about Hank Williams' unfinished song.
 The bar IS the set.
 You don't know you're in a show until it's too late.

 Deal Terms